nerdzeu/nerdz.eu/setup/README.md

 ### I got some other problem!

-Just open an issue, we may be able to help you.
+Just open an issue in this repository, we may be able to help you.